KaOSx/kaosx.github.io/_docs/kcp.md

 * This will become a table of contents (this text will be scraped).
 {:toc}

-<a title="KaOS-Community-Packages" href="https://github.com/KaOS-Community-Packages">KaOS Community Packages</a> offers users the ability to submit working PKGBUILDs and supporting files in one central location, so all KaOS users can benefit with easy building of packages missing in the official repositories.
+[KaOS-Community-Packages](https://github.com/KaOS-Community-Packages) offers users the ability to submit working PKGBUILDs and supporting files in one central location, so all KaOS users can benefit with easy building of packages missing in the official repositories.
 Instead of writing all new scripts for this, Github is used as frontend.
 This gives a very powerful and secure interface, with good search functions, complete history for anything submitted and easy cooperation for anyone willing to maintain submitted packages.

 ### Applying for Membership

 First you need to have a Github account, this is **completely independent from KaOS**.
 Any account you already have there is usable.
-To apply for a new account just fill in the form at <a title="Github" href="https://github.com/">Github</a>
+To apply for a new account just fill in the form at [Github](https://github.com/).
 Once you have that, request your membership by filling in this form:

 <form class="form-group" role="form" action="http://formspree.io/veritasfarm@gmail.com" method="POST">